alukosdev/ccsp/concepts/operations/ism.md

 ---
-icon: stop
 label: Information Security Management
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Information Security Management (ISM)
+# Information Security Management (ISM)*

 ## Acronyms, Abbreviations, and Initialisms